yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/conversation.md

 ## Introduction

-1. Below is the script used in the video, but since the application is powered by a large language model (LLM), conversations will vary. **Be prepared to adapt based on the responses you receive.**
+1. Below is the script used in the video, but since the app is powered by a large language model (LLM), conversations will vary. **Be prepared to adapt based on the responses you receive.**

       The script is a guide rather than a strict rule. **However, be aware that some prompts may produce large amounts of data, which can be tedious for the audience as it streams to the assistant.** To maintain engagement it's best to use prompts that generate concise responses.
 The assistant instructions favour data aggregates to reduce data returned from the database.